 I have been directing people to refer to former presidents as President (Last Name).
 Is that correct?

 Dear Ms. McDonald:

-Yes …. in interviews with former presidents, reporters typically address them as President (Surname) – President Obama, President Bush and President Clinton.
+Today former presidents are typically addressed and identified as as President (Surname) – President Obama, President Bush, President Clinton and President Trump.

-But …. it’s not traditionally correct.
-The traditional rule is that former holders of one-person-at-a-time offices go back to the form of address to which they were entitled prior to assuming office.
-Like all U.S. officials elected to office in a general election, former president’s continue to be addressed as the Honorable (Full Name) for life.
+But …. the traditional rule was former holders of one-person-at-a-time offices go back to the form of address to which they were entitled prior to assuming office.
+Like all U.S. officials elected to office in a general election, former president’s do continue to be addressed as the Honorable (Full Name) for life.
 But ‘President’ is not a personal rank one receives, uses while in office, and keeps when one leaves office.

-—–As I noted, there is a traditional pattern for any office for which there is only-one-office-holder-at-a-time.
-With officials such as:
+—–The traditional pattern for any office for which there is only-one-office-holder-at-a-time such as:

 —–—–the mayor of a city